What is Typography?

 Once printed, what you see is what you get - there is no scope for changing its appearance.
-On the web however, the user has the control to alter the size and colours of the fonts, aiding accessibility.
+On the web, however, the user has the control to alter the size and colours of the fonts, aiding accessibility.

 Web fonts are better for web design than normal fonts.
 They will appear consistent across all browsers.
-They load with the website making for faster load times, and do not rely on the user having the font installed on their computer.
-Otherwise a substitute font would be used, making the site look worse than the designer intended.
+They load with the website making for faster load times and do not rely on the user having the font installed on their computer.
+Otherwise, a substitute font would be used, making the site look worse than the designer intended.

-For this reason it used to be the case that we only had a handful of font styles to choose from.
+For this reason, it used to be the case that we only had a handful of font styles to choose from.
 These included: Arial, Georgia, Times, Verdana and the hated Comic Sans!

-Thankfully, things have moved on in recent years and there are now a number of web font providers available (such as Google Fonts) who offer a much wider variety of type for use on the web.
+Thankfully, things have moved on in recent years and there are now a number of web font providers available (such as Google Fonts) who offer a much wider variety of types for use on the web.
 We can now take full advantage of this font freedom and because it is embedded within the web, it means that every browser will be able to display it.

 Leading, Tracking and Kerning

 Good typography should be unobtrusive, illustrating the content to its full potential whilst making it easy to read.
-There are ways of controlling type in print which alter the way individual lines, alignment, spaces, words and letters combine with each other to give the best possible results:
+There are ways of controlling type in print that alter the way individual lines, alignment, spaces, words and letters combine with each other to give the best possible results: